-- Excess nitrogen (66% from WWTPs and 34% from stormwater + nonpoint sources) and phosphorus is being addressed in large part by new discharge permits for WWTPs and improved stormwater regulation for new development/redevelopment (currently stormwater progress is delayed as discussed below).
-Five of the six most important permits for TN and TP control have been re-issued with all the permits re-issued to date in effect.
-A table of watershed major permits along with their effective dates and schedules may be found on the TRWA website http://savethetaunton.org/ at the Water Quality Monitoring tab. - Nitrogen is the active ingredient in lawn and agriculture fertilizers.
+- Excess nitrogen (66% from WWTPs and 34% from stormwater + nonpoint sources) and phosphorus is being addressed in large part by new discharge permits for WWTPs and improved stormwater regulation for new development/redevelopment.
+Five of the seven most important permits for TN and TP control have been re-issued with all the permits re-issued to date in effect.
+A table of watershed major permits along with their effective dates and schedules may be found on the TRWA website http://savethetaunton.org/ at the Water Quality Monitoring tab.
+The two remaining permits that require re-issuance are Somerset (10+ years overdue) and Fall River (13+ years overdue).
+[EPA Region 1 needs to step up and re-issue the long overdue Somerset and Fall River permits.]

+- Nitrogen is the active ingredient in lawn and agriculture fertilizers.
 It dissolves in water and flows easily with groundwater to streams if applied at levels greater than what grass and crops need to grow.
-Regulation to assure fertilizer application does not exceed the agricultural agronomic requirement, stream buffers, and education are needed to address these nitrogen loads. - Nitrogen fertilizer is applied by landscaping companies and homeowners often with broadcast rotary spreaders which apply fertilizer not only to lawns but inadvertently to roads, sidewalks and driveways.
+Regulation to assure fertilizer application does not exceed the agricultural agronomic requirement, stream buffers, and education are needed to address these nitrogen loads.

+- Nitrogen fertilizer is applied by landscaping companies and homeowners often with broadcast rotary spreaders which apply fertilizer not only to lawns but inadvertently to roads, sidewalks and driveways.
 Local ordinances requiring landscape companies and homeowners to sweep or blow fertilizer off impervious services onto lawns would go a long way toward keeping this nitrogen out our rivers.